Villanova School of Business: Campus

-Bartley Hall

 The Villanova School of Business is based in Bartley Hall, located on the main campus of Villanova University.
 When Villanova College became a university in 1953, it undertook an extensive building program which benefited the school of business.
 The new facility, now known as Bartley Hall, represented a major expansion of classrooms and laboratory facilities for business students at the university.

-Bartley Hall has continued to improve and underwent a $30M renovation in 2002, adding 65000 sqft to the building.
+Bartley Hall underwent a $30M renovation in 2002, adding 65000 sqft to the building.
 Today, Bartley Hall includes 33 classrooms, 6 lecture halls and a 130-seat auditorium.

-In addition to its classrooms, Bartley Hall has continued to add spaces.
-Two notable features are The Laboratory for Advancement of Interdisciplinary Research (LAIR) and The Victoria and Justin Gmelich '90 Lab for Financial Markets.
+In addition to its classrooms, two features are The Laboratory for Advancement of Interdisciplinary Research (LAIR) and The Victoria and Justin Gmelich '90 Lab for Financial Markets.
 The LAIR provides a physical space for VSB faculty and students to conduct research using experiments, surveys, interviews, focus groups and other primary sources.
 The 1500 sqft Gmelich Lab for Financial Markets replicates a Wall Street trading desk.

 Bartley Hall is not only used as a learning space for students, but also as a study space and dining hall.
 Bartley also houses a coffee shop.